 Primary research articles (primary literature): authors present a new set of findings from original research after conducting an experiment.
-Articles are peer-reviewed by professional colleagues, and usually contain: an abstract, introduction, methods, results, and extensive references.
+Articles are peer-reviewed by professional colleagues, and usually contain: an abstract, introduction, methods, results, discussion and/or conclusion and extensive references.

 Secondary literature: presents an overview of a topic by summarizing research and data from other sources.
-Examples: books, review articles, encyclopedias.
+Examples: books and review articles.

 Produced by the American Psychological Association (APA), serves as a repository for a growing selection of psychological tests and measures, including thousands of actual test instruments and test items that are available for immediate download and use in research and teaching.
 International in scope.

 JSTOR is a digital library of academic journals, books, and primary sources.Coverage includes history, economics, political science, demography, mathematics, humanities and social sciences.
 Some current issues are available now.

 The most comprehensive and highest-quality sociology research database.
 The database features millions of records with subject headings from a sociological thesaurus designed by subject experts and expert lexicographers.